exochron/GalleryGenerator/README.md

 - You should use the english game client to take screenshots.
 So they are readable by probably the most users.
 (You can use a PTR client for that. ;))
 - Use the `:BackScreen()` to hide the game world and to provide a nice background color for further processing.
-- You can add your script and images into your project repository, but you should ignore them in your .pckgmeta file.
+- You can add your script and images into your project repository, but you should ignore them in your .pkgmeta file.
 So it doesn't bloat the final zip unnecessarily.
 - After you have taken some nice shots.
 You can automate copying and cropping the files a bit as well.
 [Read further in the project wiki.](https://github.com/exochron/GalleryGenerator/wiki/Further-Processing)